QCD sum rule study on excited light meson operators: Summary and Discussions

 \section{Summary and Discussions}

 In this study we employ the QCD sum rule method to systematically investigate excited light meson operators composed of one quark field, one antiquark field, and one covariant derivative.
-A comprehensive set of twelve such operators is constructed, among which ten are selected for detailed QCD sum rule analyses.
-We compute the masses and decay constants of the corresponding meson states, considering quark contents of the form \(\bar{q}q\), \(\bar{s}s\), and \(\bar{q}s\) (\(q=u/d\)).
-The numerical results are summarized in Table~\ref{tab:results}, and a detailed discussion of each case is presented below ($\mu/\nu=0\cdots3$ and $i/j=1\cdots3$): \begin{itemize}
+A comprehensive set of twelve such operators is constructed, of which ten are selected for detailed QCD sum rule analyses.
+We compute the masses and decay constants of the corresponding meson states, considering quark contents of the form \( \bar{q}q \), \( \bar{s}s \), and \( \bar{q}s \) (\( q = u/d \)).
+The numerical results are summarized in Table~\ref{tab:results}, and are in excellent agreement with the lattice QCD calculations reported in Ref.~\cite{Dudek:2013yja}, thereby substantially reinforcing the credibility of our conclusions.
+A detailed discussion of each case is presented below (\( \mu/\nu = 0 \cdots 3 \) and \( i/j = 1 \cdots 3 \)): \begin{itemize}

 \item The quark-antiquark pair $\bar q_a \gamma_5 q_a$ carries $L=0$, $S=0$, and $J=0$.
 By incorporating a covariant derivative, the operator

 acquires $L=1$, $S=0$, and $J=1$, thereby allowing the investigation of excited $^1P_1$ meson states with quantum numbers $J^{PC}=1^{+-}$ through the coupling